CanaceWong/NotaBene/README.md

 ## Work Method
 NotaBene was built using the Xcode development environment and Swift.
 The backend database was created using Firebase.

-As you can see from this diagram (DIAGRAM HERE)  the architecture of our dataflow is relatively straightforward, though getting it to follow the flow was not!
+The architecture of our dataflow is relatively straightforward, though getting it to follow the flow was not!

 When working online, the login data first flows to Firebase, which checks the authorisation.
 Firebase will then send all the information pertaining to existing entries back to the app to then display in the table.